Linear Adversarial Concept Erasure: Influence on Neighbors in Embedding Space

 \subsection{Relaxation Quality}

-To what extent the optimization of the relaxed objective \cref{eq:relaxed-game} results in a matrix $P$ that is a valid a rank-$k$ orthogonal projection matrix? recall that orthogonal projection matrix have binary eigenvalues: all eigenvalues are either zeros or ones, and their sum is the rank of the matrix.
-In \cref{fig:eigenvalues}, we present the eigenvalues spectrum of $P$ when we run \cref{algorithm} with $k=6$ on the static word-embeddings dataset (\cref{sec:embeddings}).
-We find that the top $6$ eigenvalues are indeed close to 1, and the rest are close to 0---suggesting the approximation is tight: the resulting matrix is close to a valid rank-$k$ orthogonal projection matrix.
+We now investigate to what extent the optimization of the relaxed objective \cref{eq:relaxed-game} results in a matrix $\PP$ that is a valid rank-$\targetdimension$ orthogonal projection matrix.

+Recall that orthogonal projection matrix have eigenvalues that are either $0$ or $1$, and, accordingly, their sum is the rank of the matrix.
+In \cref{fig:eigenvalues}, we present the eigenvalues spectrum of $\PP$ after optimization with $\targetdimension=6$ on the static word representation dataset (\cref{sec:embeddings}).
+We find that the top $6$ eigenvalues are indeed close to 1, and the rest are close to 0---suggesting the approximation is tight: the resulting matrix is close to a valid rank-$\targetdimension$ orthogonal projection matrix.\looseness=-1